artsy/eigen/HACKS.md

 To check which version comes with, either remove `$ReactNativeMapboxGLIOSVersion` and after `pod install` check the `Podfile.lock` for version, or look on github https://github.com/react-native-mapbox-gl/maps/blob/master/CHANGELOG.md for versions bundle with an npm version.

+Update tried again with mapbox 8.4.0 and getting 5.9 and still need the hard coded requirement, try again next time we update mapbox.

 ## exporting MockResolverContext (@types/relay-test-utils patch-package)

 #### When can we remove this: